FilipStanojcic/WordBerry/README.md

 The display is connected to every availalbe pin on a Raspberry Pi Cobbler Breakout Board.
 This allows control over each individual row and column on the display.
 HIGH/LOW are set for operation of LEDs.
-P
 Each LED on the matrix is controlled with two separate green and red LEDs.
-Pulse width modulation is used to lower the brightness of the red LED, creating a yellow output.
+Pulse width modulation (PWM) is used to lower the brightness of the red LED, creating a yellow output.

 My program was wired as follows: